Drake-Designer/Django-Udemy-First_Project/README.md

 - Using templates with context data
 - Adding static files (CSS) and linking them in templates
 - Configuring `.gitignore` to keep the repo clean
+- Deploying a Django app on Heroku with Gunicorn and WhiteNoise

 ---